 Even though Confucius is best known today as a teacher and philosopher, he could just as easily be described as a politician and policy wonk.
 Through his teachings his aim was to unite the weak and divided states that were vying for supremacy during his lifetime into a single prosperous country that was governed according to the same principles and practices that his hero, the Duke of Zhou, had implemented when laying the foundations for the growth of the Zhou dynasty five hundred years before his birth.

 While Confucius ignominiously failed to achieve this objective, his teachings on governance still have great resonance today – though they are probably just as likely to be ignored by contemporary politicians as they were by the ruling class of Confucius’s time.

-These teachings are succinctly captured in Chapter V of Book 1, in which he gives the following advice: “To govern a medium-size country, you must pay strict attention to its affairs and fulfill your promises; be economical and love your people; and only mobilize them for labor at the right times of the year.”
+These teachings are succinctly captured in Chapter 5 of Book 1, in which he gives the following advice: “The way to rule a thousand-chariot state is to devote yourself to its affairs and fulfill your commitments; be economical in expenditure and love your subordinates; and mobilize the common people for labor at the right time of the year.”